-A large and pivotal generation, millennials have seen significant upheaval in their careers.
+Millennials have seen significant upheaval in their careers, a prominent and pivotal generation.
 Many were just starting during the 2008 economic crash, and now they’re living and working through the coronavirus pandemic and the resulting global economic uncertainty as well.

 So why should workplaces care what these selfish millennials want, anyway?